jkbennemann/laravel-api-documentation/README.md

 ### Linking the storage's public directory

-The package will store the generated documentation in the storage folder.
-To link the storage folder you can run:
+The package will store the generated documentation at the defined disk.
+By default it will use the `public` disk to store the documentation.
+For the default Laravel disk of `public` you'd need to link the storage folder to make it accessible by running:

 ```bash
 php artisan storage:link
 ```

 This will ensure that the generated documentation is accessible.
-When generating the documentation the package will store the documentation in `storage/app/public/api-documentation.json`.
+When generating the documentation the package (by default) will store the documentation at `storage/app/public/api-documentation.json`.

 In order for this to work you need to have the `public` disk configured in your `config/filesystems.php`.
 This should be already configured by default by your application.